akohli01/Appointment-Scheduler/README.md

 **Scheduling Application**

 This is simple scheduling application that allows you to perform CRUD operations on appointments and customers.
+In addition, reporting features are included in this application.
 This application was written in Java and uses the JavaFx framework.
 In addition, this project follows the Model-View-Controller design.

 **Getting Started**